snowkidind/snowpass/README.md

 ## Get an alternate Twilio phone number

+There are several ways to get a signal bot up and rolling, this strategy seemed to be pretty reliable for deploying on VPS's, but be warned, that THIS SOFTWARE IS INTENDED TO BE SELF CUSTODIED FROM A DEVICE RUNNING FROM YOUR HOUSE.
+Getting a Twilio number is one option, other options for this are slack, (might be easier with slack) or perhaps even using your grandmothers phone line to initialize the bot.

 It is ideal to have a second number running your password bot.
-Mostly, you need this number to get it up and running.
-To connect with the signal protocol, you must have an active phone number, but its not ideal to have your own phone number controlling your password messages.
-You can pretty much register the bot on a new phone number and then cancel the service for that number once you get things running, but you will need to reconfigure the bot down the road should there be a major upgrade to signal, etc. The issue at hand however, is that when configuring Twilio numbers, signal does not allow SMS messages to short code numbers, (or something to this nature) so in order to facilitate twilio verification for signal, you will need to install a script that forwards calls to your normal phone line.
-The code for the script is in the resources directory, in this repository, called callForward.js.
+Mostly, you need this number to get the bot up and running.
+To connect with the signal protocol, you must have an active phone number, but it doesnt work (or at least its not tested) to have your own regular use signal account controlling your password messages.
+You can register the bot on a new phone number and then cancel the number once you get things running, but down the road you might need to reconfigure the bot should there be a major upgrade to signal, etc.

+The issue at hand however, is that when configuring Twilio numbers, signal does not allow SMS messages to short code numbers, (or something to this nature) so in order to facilitate twilio verification for signal, you will need to install a script that forwards calls to your normal phone line.
+The code for the script is in this repository, see resources/callForward.js.

-Here are the instructions from the twilio site:
+Here are the instructions to set up call forwarding from the twilio site:
 ```
     Access the Functions (Classic) page in Console.
     Click Create a Function, or the blue plus + sign button.